Trace Systoles and Sink Constant: Introduction

-We give here an independant and alternative proof using our results on trace systoles of representations of the one-holed torus and the four-holed sphere, for the case of representations with Euler class $\pm 1$.
-We hope that this approach could be used for more general surfaces, where the answer to Bowditch question is still unknown.
+This result was already proven by Marche and Wolff \cite{mar-wol}, using results on domination of non-Fuchsian representations by Fuchsian ones, and the explicit value of the Bers constant.
+The proof that we give here is completely independant and self-contained using our results on trace systoles of representations and we hope that this approach could be used for more general surfaces, where the answer to Bowditch's question is still unknown.

 \textbf{Plan of the paper.}